HassanSalah120/SalonFlow/README.md

 # SalonFlow - Salon Queue Management System

-A web-based queue management system for beauty salons, built with PHP and MySQL.
-The application can be deployed as a standard web application or packaged as a desktop application using Electron.
+A modern salon queue management system built as an Electron desktop application, featuring real-time queue tracking and dual display functionality.
+The system uses HTML, JavaScript, and Electron for a responsive desktop experience with queue management and display interfaces.

 ## Features